 - Veritas InfoScale products are discovered and assigned as a single version to the maintenance level.
 Each system can also have one or more patches applied. - Base releases are accessible from FileConnect that requires customer serial numbers.
-Maintenance and patch releases can be automatically downloaded from SORT. - Patches can be installed using automated installers from the 6.0.1 version or later. - Patches can now be detected to prevent upgrade conflict.
+Maintenance and patch releases can be automatically downloaded from SORT. - Patches can be installed using automated installers. - Patches can now be detected to prevent upgrade conflict.
 Patch releases are not offered as a combined release.
 They are only available from Veritas Technical Support on a need basis.

 You can use the -base path and -patch path options to import installation code from multiple releases.
-You can find RPMs and patches from different media paths, and merge RPM and patch definitions for multiple releases.
+You can find packages and patches from different media paths, and merge package and patch definitions for multiple releases.
 You can use these options to use new task and phase functionality to correctly perform required operations for each release component.
-You can install the RPMs and patches in defined phases using these options, which helps you when you want to perform a single start or stop process and perform pre and post operations for all level in a single operation.
+You can install the packages and patches in defined phases using these options, which helps you when you want to perform a single start or stop process and perform pre and post operations for all level in a single operation.